CBICA/NiChart_DLMUSE/README.md

 The nichart_dlmuse.sif file can be distributed via direct download, or pushed to a container registry that accepts SIF images.

 ## Usage
+Pre-trained nnUNet models for the skull-stripping and segmentation tasks can be found in the [NiChart_DLMUSE-0.1.7 release](https://github.com/CBICA/NiChart_DLMUSE/releases/tag/v0.1.7) as an [artifact](https://github.com/CBICA/NiChart_DLMUSE/releases/download/0.1.7/nnUNet_model.zip).
+Feel free to use it under the package's [license](LICENSE).

 Due to the [nnunetv1](https://github.com/MIC-DKFZ/nnUNet/tree/nnunetv1) dependency, the package follows nnUNet's requirements for folder structure and naming conventions.
 Therefore assuming the following folder structure: